 I could never do what you’re doing.

-Ummm, this is not an encouraging thing to hear, because it means that either we as special needs parents are special even though we’re not, or that you would not be willing to step up and do what needs to be done for your own child if they had additional needs.
-Yes, it is true that we have a lot of burdens to bear and we could use some encouragement and support in carrying the load, but you could do it the same as us if you had to.
+Although this statement may be said in admiration for a person’s strength and perseverance, hearing this statement (no matter what the life situation is) is just not encouraging.
+It makes you feel like something is wrong with you or your life.
+Yes, it is true that we special needs parents have a lot of burdens to bear and we could use some encouragement and support in carrying the load, but you could do the same as us if you had to.
 After all, we “can do ALL things through Him who gives us strength.”
 (Philippians 4:13, emphasis mine).
+I think that if your own child had special needs, you would be doing exactly what special needs parents are doing, loving and supporting your child in every way you knew how.

-What to say/do instead: “What can I do to help?”
+What to say instead: “What can I do to help?”
 Or, pick something to do to help.
 Ask if you can bring over dinner one night and find out about dietary needs and restrictions.
-Offer to baby-sit one night so the parents go on a much needed break.
+Offer to baby-sit one night so the parents go on a much-needed break.
 Invite the family to hang out sometime to get to know them better.